grinnell-cs/csc151-dh/_eboards/eboard02-1.md

 > The majority of you spent between one and two hours.
-In some of the longer cases, it seems like you were also counting the syllabus reading and/or you attempted to write out answers to all of the sel checks.
+In some of the longer cases, it seems like you were also counting the syllabus reading and/or you attempted to write out answers to all of the self checks.

 > Keep me posted if you regularly spend more than an hour.
 We can look at ways to make you more efficient.